Best daily deals

 Is your internet working?

 Netflix not working on your Samsung Smart TV could be due to your internet connection.
 For starters, you need a stable enough data connection.
-Netflix recommends at least 1Mbps to operate, but that is for streaming in SD resolution.
+Netflix recommends at least 3Mbps to operate, but that is for streaming in 720p HD resolution.
 You’ll need 5Mbps for 1080p, or 15Mbps for 4K streaming.
 You may consider upgrading your internet if your network can’t handle that.
-Here’s a list of the best internet providers in the USA.

 Also, make sure the internet is working overall.
 You should try using other internet-hungry apps and see if they work.
-A simple Google search works too.
-Also, see if other devices within the same Wi-Fi network are working.
+A simple Google search works, too.
+Also, see if other devices using the same Wi-Fi network are working.
 If nothing else works, then you know it’s your internet that’s down.

-Go ahead and restart your router.
+If the internet isn’t working, go ahead and restart your router.
 This usually fixes local network bugs.
-There’s usually a dedicated restart button, but unplugging the router and plugging it back also works.
-It might also check to get some devices out of your Wi-Fi network.
+There’s usually a dedicated restart button, but unplugging the router, waiting for about a minute, and plugging it back also works.
+It might also help to get some devices out of your Wi-Fi network.
 Routers can get congested, and getting near (or surpassing) your router’s connection capacity could slow down your whole network.
+If your router is getting congested too often, your best bet is to upgrade to one that can handle more devices.

 Is your Netflix plan active?